 Gyaltsen (Gyalzen) Peak (6,151 meters) is located in the Jugal Himal Range 145kms northeast of Kathmandu Valley and stands right at the border of Nepal and Tibet.
 Though the area is in the same province as the capital of the country, the area was not often visited by climbers and trekkers as most of them wish to go to more popular areas of Everest, Annapurna, or Langtang.
-However, this hidden land offers enchanting trekking and climbing experiences like any other famous destinations in the Himalaya but without the crowds.
+However, this hidden land offers enchanting trekking and climbing experiences like any other famous destination in the Himalaya but without crowds.
 There are nearly a dozen majestic peaks and some of them are still unclimbed.
-As the area is just opened for trekkers and climbing, a trekking and climbing trip here is a rare off the beaten trail experience in the Himalaya.
+As the area is just opened for trekkers and climbing, a trekking and climbing trip here is a rare off-the-beaten trail experience in the Himalaya.

-As your team reaches higher elevation they will enjoy panoramic views of the Jugal Himal Range, Langtang, Gaurishankar Himal and even part of the Tibetan Himalayan peaks.
+As your team reaches higher elevations they will enjoy panoramic views of the Jugal Himal Range, Langtang, Gaurishankar Himal and even part of the Tibetan Himalayan peaks.
 The first Nepalese team to climb Gyaltsen Peak was in 2019 and the following year by the second team.

-Understanding the value of sustainable tourism to developing a more robust and sustainable financial future for the local population, the local people and municipality wish to bring more trekkers and climbers to the area.
+Understanding the value of sustainable tourism to develop a more robust and sustainable financial future for the local population, the local people and municipality wish to bring more trekkers and climbers to the area.
 The peak offers one and half-day of easy to mid-level climbing from the advanced base camp to the summit and return to Base Camp.
-This is an ideal expedition for those enthusiastic trekkers who want to break into the realms of mountaineering.
+This is an ideal expedition for those enthusiastic trekkers who want to break into the realm of mountaineering.
 The rewards of reaching the summit will only go on to inspire those who meet the less technical challenges this peak offers stunning unforgettable views from the summit.

 As Gyaltsen peak is relatively close to Kathmandu trekking and climbing here are relatively cheaper as the journey time is less expensive and not dependable of on weather situations for the higher location flights as required for some other destinations.